Visual Search to Find People by Photo

 • Use public data only, respect consent, and avoid surveillance, harassment, or doxxing.

-Visual Search Find People: What It Actually Means
+Visual Search to Find People: What It Actually Means

 Visual search to find people means searching with an image instead of typing a name.
 The system looks for copies, similar image results, source pages, and clues around where that picture appears online.